w3c/w3c-website-redesign-documentation/_posts/2020-08-17-weeknotes-17-jul.md

 ## CMS choice and accessibility

-It has become apparent to us that most CMS's have not done much work, if any, to ensure their software is accessible for CMS editors.
+It has become apparent to us that most CMSs have not done much work, if any, to ensure their software is accessible for CMS editors.
 This is rather a sad state of affairs, and it means our accessibility criteria for choosing a CMS has changed from finding one that fully meets [accessibility guidelines](https://www.w3.org/WAI/standards-guidelines/atag/), to finding a company who is willing to work with us and W3C to iterate their software to improve authoring tool accessibility.

 We're currently liaising with our preferred CMS platform to see what accessibility fixes are feasible in the short-to-mid term.